Tony Lippett: Miami Dolphins

-Lippett was drafted by the Miami Dolphins in the fifth round (156th overall) of the 2015 NFL Draft.
+Lippett was drafted by the Miami Dolphins in the fifth round (156th overall) of the 2015 NFL draft.

 Lippett became a starter in his second season after primarily playing on special teams as a rookie.
 He started 13 games, finished fourth on the team with 67 tackles, second on the team with four passes defensed, and leading the team with four interceptions.

-In training camp in 2017, Lippett suffered a torn Achilles and was ruled out for the season.
+In training camp in 2017, Lippett suffered a torn Achilles tendon and was ruled out for the season.
 He was placed on injured reserve on September 2, 2017.

 On September 1, 2018, Lippett was released by the Dolphins.

 New York Giants

 On October 25, 2018, Lippett was signed by the New York Giants.

-On March 14, 2019, Lippett re-signed with the Giants.
+On March 14, 2019, he re-signed with the Giants.
 He was released on July 24, 2019.

 Cincinnati Bengals

 On July 30, 2019, Lippett signed with the Cincinnati Bengals.
 He was waived during final roster cuts on August 30, 2019.